-Shelby Parris is an 8x author (6 physical/digital, 2 albooks), speaker, graphic designer, and self-publishing coach.
-Within just three years (21-24) Shelby's created a one-stop shop self-publishing service including live classes, structuring and formatting, proofreading and editing, logo design, cover design, and marketing materials and has contributed to the publishing of over 300 authors.
+Shelby Parris is an 8x author (6 physical/digital, 2 albooks), speaker, book-publishing coach, and graphic designer.
+Not only writing and publishing his own, within three years (21-24) he's taught, co-authored and contributed on over new 300 author's books.
 Along with his publishing service he's created his iTrapBooks brand/merch with the mission being "Changing the narrative of trap".
 Encouraging young men to read and write and not limit themselves to music and sports, has spoken on over twenty panels and keynote events on the subjects of rewiring the subconscious, financial literacy, small business, men's mental health, and youth mental health.
 Shelby is also the owner of Garden Apparel clothing, founder of the MenTell men's support group, and a majority contributor to the Any Giving Day foundation.
 He has been featured on outlets such as NBC, CBS, and FOX.

 During his undergraduate years Shelby attended Brevard College of North Carolina where he led as the co-captain of the men's basketball team.
 Shelby also received the DII player of the week award and was 2nd in scoring and steals for the Tornados.
 Shelby also was one of twenty-six selected for the 2017 USA Select basketball program to play across 21 countries throughout Europe.
 Off the court Shelby restarted the campus’s Black Student Union and won the college’s Rising Star (Leadership) Award (2017).